softchoice-corp/sc-bootcamp-devops-gc/docs/lab_3.md

 3. In the search field, enter `App Engine Admin API`.
 Select it from the populated results.

 4. Notice that there is an **Enable** button.
-If you choose to enable the API through the UI you can skip the succeeding steps.
+If you choose to enable the API through the UI you can skip steps 5 - 8.

 5. Open Cloud Shell